shopsmart/ClJ/README.md

     lein.someClojureMethod("foo", "bar", "baz");
 ```

 Note that data passed from one Clojure instance to another within the same container will fail Clojure *(instance?* checks.
 E.g.: an instance of IPersistentList from one Clojure instance is not the same class as an instance of IPersistentList in a different Clojure instance in the same JVM.
-Finding elegent ways to approach this challenge is a subject of ongoing API refinement in this library.
+Finding elegant ways to approach this challenge is a subject of ongoing API refinement in this library.

 Lastly, since you created a private Clojure instance, if your container unloads your module, the module unloader also needs to close your Clojure instance and free all of the objects the Clojure environment allocated: